Democratic watchman. (Bellefonte, Pa.) 1855-1940, February 19, 1932, Image 2

 scious, a little foolish, yet entirely

-“If that rude man would get out,
+“If that rude man would get out,”

 said Sabra to Theron, “I could go

-oO like that indefinitely—you dar-
+on like that indefinitely—you dar-

 Recklessly, Theron kissed her.

-groaned.
+Salisbury groaned.
 “What did you

 do with the hungry Hungarian,